Dolibarr/dolibarr-docker/README.md

 This image is based on the [official PHP repository](https://hub.docker.com/_/php/) and the [official Dolibarr repository](https://github.com/Dolibarr/dolibarr).
 It is build using the tools saved in the [Dolibarr docker build repository](https://github.com/Dolibarr/dolibarr-docker).

 This image does not contains database, so you need to link it with a database container.
-Let's use [Docker Compose](https://docs.docker.com/compose/) to integrate it with [MariaDB](https://hub.docker.com/_/mariadb/) (you can also use [MySQL](https://hub.docker.com/_/mysql/) if you prefer):
+Let's see how to use [Docker Compose](https://docs.docker.com/compose/) to integrate it with [MariaDB](https://hub.docker.com/_/mariadb/) (you can also use [MySQL](https://hub.docker.com/_/mysql/) if you prefer):

-If you want to have a persistent database and dolibarr data files after reboot or upgrade, you must first create a directory `/home/dolibarr_mariadb`, `/home/dolibarr_documents` and `/home/dolibarr_custom` on your host to store persistent files, respectively, of the database, of the Dolibarr document files and of the installed external Dolibarr modules.
+If you want to have a persistent database and Dolibarr data files after a reboot or upgrade, you must first create the directories `/home/dolibarr_mariadb`, `/home/dolibarr_documents` and `/home/dolibarr_custom` on your host to store persistent files, respectively, of the database, of the Dolibarr document files and of the installed external Dolibarr modules.

 `mkdir /home/dolibarr_mariadb /home/dolibarr_documents /home/dolibarr_custom;`